Disappearance of Andrew Gosden: Subsequent events

 In 2016, Gosden's parents appealed for information on the BBC's flagship current affairs television programme Panorama.
 The following year, to mark the tenth anniversary of his disappearance, the charity Missing People made Gosden the face of their 'Find Every Child' campaign, with Gosden featuring on billboards and advertisements throughout the UK.

 On 12 September 2017, the police made a fresh appeal for information.
 A statement on the South Yorkshire Police Facebook page said police were, or had been, investigating requests for similar optical prescriptions to Gosden's, requesting documents from the Passport Office or National Insurance and circulating Gosden's DNA, fingerprints, and dental and health records.
 The tone of the statement suggested that the police believed Gosden may be still alive.
 The police undertake annual checks on John Does in hospital.

 In June 2018, the Gosden family said that someone had reported an online conversation with a person with the user name 'Andy Roo' who claimed that their boyfriend had left them and they needed £200 to cover rent.
 When someone offered to send them money, the user claimed they did not have a bank account as they had "left home when they were 14".
 This link was investigated by police but the person was not identified.

 In July 2018, to mark Gosden's 25th birthday, two updated age progression photographs were released by the family.
 It was also announced that the band Muse would help publicise the campaign to find Gosden.
 In October 2019, another age progression image of Gosden was released.

-Gosden's family have kept his room as he left it and have not changed the locks on the house as Gosden was known to have taken his key.
+The Gosden family have not changed the locks on the house as Gosden was known to have taken his key.
 Gosden's bank account has not been used since he made the withdrawal on the morning of 14 September 2007.